zxTomw/zxTomw/README.md

 # Hello! 👋

 I'm a passionate and experienced web developer with a strong foundation in Computer Science.
 I'm currently a second-year student at the University of Waterloo, where I'm honing my skills and knowledge.
-My journey into the world of technology has led me to explore various aspects of web development, from front-end to back-end, and even machine learning.

 ## 🔧 Technical Skills